 This web site features short descriptions of and links to a few of my long journeys.
 The journeys are grouped under a few broad categories.
 Click on a category to see further details or scroll down to view all the journeys.
+The last journey was undertaken in 2012 and no new journeys are planned.

 In March 2007, my wife and I set out to climb the many sand dunes of California.
 The coastal dunes did not pose a problem but the desert dunes were a different story.
 The weather did not cooperate and neither did our car.
 Here is our adventure on foot and in car.